 But Attorney Sam Bolinger has stepped into help the court goers.
 He has created a new business for the City of Fort Wayne, according to Dionne Waugh of the Journal Gazette.

 Local attorney Sam Bolinger, 48, applied for and received a transient merchant’s permit about two weeks ago from the city.
-This will allow him to set up a storage cart and charge money for holding cell phones and electronic storage devices outside the Allen County Courthouse
+This will allow him to set up a storage cart and charge money for holding cell phones and electronic storage devices outside the Allen County Courthouse.

 This is the entrepreneurial spirit that exist in our town.
 Bolinger could have taken the concept from a young woman whose earlier attempt at providing such a service for the court goers. when the banning of cell phone was implemented on a cold January day.
 The woman, Jacqui Dowdell upon learning about the cellphone ban decided to stand outside the court house and offer to hold the cellphones.

 I think it's totally outrageous.
-I think there are other alternatives than a complete ban on cell phones," she said as she watched many people walk into the building only to step out moments later, look around grimacing and wonder what to do with their phones
+I think there are other alternatives than a complete ban on cell phones," she said as she watched many people walk into the building only to step out moments later, look around grimacing and wonder what to do with their phonesin an earlier article written by Dionne Waugh.

 Two months later, Bolinger went one step further and applied for a license and has a secure holding place for cell phones.
 Court house official scoff at the service because their perceptive is that only bus riders go to criminal court.